By Jeremy Rochow and Samuel Smith

 Kangaroo Island is surrounded by marine life, so it shouldn’t come as surprise that the isolated area sees dozens of whales each year.

-About a 30-minute flight from Adelaide or 4-hour drive and ferry trip, Kangaroo Island has a number of locations where you can see them.
+About a 30-minute flight from Adelaide or a 4-hour drive and ferry trip, Kangaroo Island boasts a number of locations where you can spot our ocean’s gentle giants.
 If you’re lucky enough, you might even see some during the 45-minute ferry trip out to the island.

-Visit Hog Bay at Penneshaw, Kingscote, or Hanson Bay Wildlife Sanctuary for the best chance to see the mammals on display.
+Visit Hog Bay at Penneshaw, Kingscote, or Hanson Bay Wildlife Sanctuary for the best chance to see the mammoth mammals in all their glory.

-Want to extend your stay on KI?
-Book a night at Emu Bay Stay.
-You could even catch a glimpse of a whale from the coastal property.
+Extend your stay: Book a night at Emu Bay Stay where you could catch a glimpse of a whale from the balcony.